Optional anecdote

 javac JavaPix.java

-(The first command produces files MainCanvas.class and Main.class which the second command uses.)
-Since the ellipse is drawn when paint is called, the ellipse but not the shading, remains tangent to the window edges.
+The first command produces files MainCanvas.class and Main.class which the second command uses.
+The second command forms an image on the screen and produces files pix.png and pix.jpeg as shown above.
+The screen image includes an ellipse which is drawn when paint is called—the ellipse but not the shading, remains tangent to the window edges if you manually resize the window.
 The two files do not have the ellipse because it is only computed as the pixels are put on the screen.
 The size of the png file produced by the program is 115KB.
-If you read and write the file using the Preview program that comes with OS X, the new size is 1028 bytes.
+If you open and export the png file using the Apple’s Preview program that comes with OS X, the new size is 1028 bytes.
+Beware, sometimes Preview expands .png files.

 Code Explanation